Procrastination - Why Do We Procrastinate and 3 Ways to Stop Doing It

 I have many clients who are brave enough to say, "I'll just do it!".
 This statement alone will empower you to move beyond the fears that drive you to procrastinate.

 Procrastination is driven by limiting beliefs that we don't need in our lives.
-It serves no purpose beyond delaying our dreams to reach a vision we have set for ourselves.
+It serves no purpose beyond delaying our dreams to reach a vision we've set for ourselves.

-Procrastination shows that we are being careless or lazy about our life and what we deserve for ourselves.
+Procrastination shows that we're being careless or lazy about our life and what we deserve for ourselves.
 To postpone or delay needlessly slows down and often stops us from feeling pleasure.
-Instead, we are giving ourselves permission to be disrespectful to our SELF and our TRUTH.
+Instead, we're giving ourselves permission to be disrespectful to our SELF and our TRUTH.

 So, whenever you find yourself procrastinating, do yourself a favor and step back.
 Be honest with yourself, do the simple exercises above, and then move on beyond, knowing that you do deserve the very best for your SELF.